 Feeding should ideally be given at the end of the day when the bees have stopped flying to prevent robbing.
 This can be especially apparent at some times of the year, particularly later on when there are lots of bees and little income – and splashing syrup or just opening hives can cause a spate of attempted robbing.
 Bees will be seen travelling around the apiary looking for a way into one hive then the other.
 This is especially noticeable around the cone bee escapes in the roof of WBC hives.

 Liquid feeds should be given in contact feeders (upturned bucket feeders), purchased rapid feeders or larger Miller or Ashforth type feeders.
 A home-made feeder can be made using a container with a lid such as a pop-corn bucket.
 Holes can be drilled in the lid (1 to 1.5 mm drill) or poked through with a sharp nail/pin.
 A few dozen holes are needed.
 With all upturned feeders, once the syrup has been put in and the lid put on, the lid should be squeezed as the container is upturned to squeeze some of the air out and then the finger pressure on the lid reduced once the lid is lower-most.
 In this way there will be little or no syrup dripping out as a partial vacuum has formed.
 Try with water first.
 With heating of the syrup and air inside the bucket by the sun, these feeders are known to drip which is not ideal.
-Unlike the bought bucket feeders, try to buy clear plastic ones so you can see how much is left!
+Unlike the bucket feeders from the commercial suppliers, try to buy clear plastic buckets so you can see how much is left!

 Candy can be made by boiling 2.5 kg of sugar with 0.5 litres of water to a temperature of 117 degrees centigrade.
 It should then be stirred and poured out onto trays.
 I have uses flat baking trays with cling-film over them.
 It should solidify within a few seconds.
 If not, boil it some more!
 The cling-film keeps the candy moist - you need to put it over the candy too.
 Place above the feed-hole; make sure that there is a small hole or slits in the underside of the cling-filmed parcel so the bees can find the candy through the feed hole.
 (If it's going to be cold, put the candy parcel on the top bars so bees can get direct and instant access to the food; cover with insulation and an empty super).